mkobuolys/flutter-design-patterns/assets/markdown/observer.md

 - _setStock()_ - sets stock value;
 - _stopTicker()_ - stops ticker emitting stock events.

-_GameStopStockTicker_, _GoogleStockTicker_ and _TeslaStockTicker_ are concrete stock ticker classes that extend the abstract class _StockTicker_.
+_GameStopStockTicker_, _GoogleStockTicker_ and _TeslaStockTicker_ are concrete stock ticker classes that extend the base _StockTicker_ class.

 _Stock_ class contains _symbol_, _changeDirection_, _price_ and _changeAmount_ properties to store info about the stock.